crosscloudci/cross-cloud/openstack/README.md

 * `TF_VAR_os_project_name=$OS_PROJECT_NAME`
 * `TF_VAR_os_password=$OS_PASSWORD`

+Optionally, you can tell Terraform to use Octavia instead of the LbaaSv2 service in Neutron by setting the environment variable `TF_VAR_use_octavia=true`.
+It's strongly recommended to use Octavia, as using the default Neutron proxy interface can introduce some race conditions that will make it impossible to destroy your load balance resources.

 To log in remotely, your will need to have a keypair in your cloud named `K8s`.